 A cultural programme provides a flavour of European culture, and social activities for all participants, including a 'Eurovillage' and 'Euroconcert'.

 An EYPUK National Session is built around facilitating the development of participants’ academic and personal skills.
 It develops their awareness of European issues and fosters an education of EU processes and institutions through its topics and themes, whilst facilitating critical thinking.
 By working closely with new people from a range of backgrounds from across the UK, it gives participants the opportunity to develop cultural awareness and their ability to listen to and work with different perspectives and opinions.
 It also fosters the development of important personal skills such as public speaking, teamwork and confidence.

 A National Session serves as the second stage of competition within EYPUK events.
-At a National Session, a jury panel consisting of EYP alumni will be present to select schools and individual students for participation in upcoming international events of the EYP, based upon official EYPUK selection criteria.
-EYPUK National Sessions also welcome new alumni to the EYPUK Alumni Association.
+At a National Session, a jury panel consisting of EYP members will be present to select schools and individual students for participation in upcoming international events of the EYP, based upon official EYPUK selection criteria.
+EYPUK National Sessions also welcome new members to EYPUK.